zhanzr/TC1782-Demo/README.md

 FreeRTOS Demo for TC1782.

-FreeRTOS Example 19.
+FreeRTOS Example 20.

 Content:

-	Demo for Interrupt , Trap , UStack, IStack, Heap, CSA, Startup and so on.
+	Demo for Interrupt.